LogtalkDotOrg/logtalk-for-vscode/README.md

 On Windows systems, the file paths on the "PROBLEMS" pane may not be relative to the workspace directory depending on the Prolog backend.
 This is a consequence of some backends "normalizing" file paths in a way that seem to break VSCode computing of the relative paths.
 E.g. paths are relative when using GNU Prolog but absolute when using SWI-Prolog or SICStus Prolog.

 On Windows systems, some Prolog backends such as ECLiPSe and XSB are not usable due to file path representation issues.
-Also, using GNU Prolog requires the following setting:

-    "terminal.integrated.env.windows": {
-        "LINEDIT": "gui=no"
-    }

 If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
 If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.